sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 relay encounters an ENDIVE that cannot be verified, then the ENDIVE cannot be expanded.

-> XXXX should there be some way to define an index as a subset of another
+> NOTE: conceivably there should there be some way to define an index as a
-> index, with elements weighted in different ways?
-We'll find out later
+> subset of another index, with elements weighted in different ways?
+In
-> whether that's beneficial.
+> other words, "Index a is index b, except multiply these relays by 0 and
+> these relays by 1.2".
+We can keep this idea sitting around in case there
+> turns out to be a use for it.

 ### Raw indices